hasibhu/assignment12/README.md

 Set up backend search, API for tags, announcements, secure routes, user badges, and post management.
 Implemented admin actions for reported comments.
 Secured credentials with environment variables.

-Thank you for exploring Barta!
+Thank you for exploring Nexas git code!
 Enjoy using the platform as much as we enjoyed building it.

-Visit Barta Server Site
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: